 Private equity professionals usually go for investment banking or venture capital since both of these careers (investment banking & venture capital) are providing ample opportunities in Germany.
 But few also go for equity researchEquity ResearchEquity Research refers to the study of a business, i.e., analyzing a company's financials, performing Ratio Analysis, Financial forecasting in Excel (Financial Modeling), & exploring scenarios to make insightful BUY/HOLD/SELL stock investment recommendations.
 Moreover, the Equity Research Analysts discuss their findings & details in the Equity Research Reports. profiles.

-If you want to exit from private equity career, first be clear why you would like to quit and change your career.
+If you want to exit from a private equity career, first be clear why you would like to quit and change your career.
 If you know “why”, you will find out “how” easily.

-Like UK and France, Germany is a big deal in private equity market.
+Like the UK and France, Germany is a big deal in the private equity market.
 That’s why many people are getting interested to shift to Germany for better career prospects.
-One thing you need to remember along with preparing hard for private equity career; and that is German language.
-If you want to make your mark in Germany, better you learn German language and become fluent enough to read, write, and speak in it.
-If you know German, your job prospect in Germany will drastically increase.
+One thing you need to remember along with preparing hard for private equity career; and that is the German language.
+If you want to make your mark in Germany, better you learn the German language and become fluent enough to read, write, and speak in it.
+If you know German, your job prospects in Germany will drastically increase.

 This has been a guide to Private Equity in Germany, their services offered, recruitment process, their culture, top private equity firms in Germany, salaries and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity –